 Hardin County Clerk

 150 N. Provident Way, Suite 103

 Elizabethtown, KY 42701.

-There is also a secure drop box located at the main entrance of the County Clerk’s Office at 150 N. Provident Way, Elizabethtown.
+There is also a secure drop box located at the front entrance of the Government Building at 150 N. Provident Way, Elizabethtown.
 Please include your name, address, and phone number.

 If paying by credit card, you will receive a phone call for that information.